Majority function: Monotone formulae for majority

 For n = 1 the median operator is just the unary identity operation x.
 For n = 3 the ternary median operator can be expressed using conjunction and disjunction as xy + yz + zx.
-Remarkably this expression denotes the same operation independently of whether the symbol + is interpreted as inclusive or or exclusive or.

 For an arbitrary n there exists a monotone formula for majority of size O(n5.3).
 This is proved using probabilistic method.
 Thus, this formula is non-constructive.

 Approaches exist for an explicit formula for majority of polynomial size: